Wolg/awesome-swift/README.md

 * [Jameson Quave's blog](http://jamesonquave.com/blog/category/swift/) - Tips for everyday work with Swift.
 * [Swift Collection on Medium](https://medium.com/swift-programming) - Collection of blog posts about Swift on Medium.
 * [Swift Collection on raywenderlich.com](http://www.raywenderlich.com/?s=swift) - Collection of blog posts about Swift on raywenderlich.
+* [SwiftInFlux](https://github.com/ksm/SwiftInFlux) - An attempt to gather all that is in flux in Swift.

 ## Swift Books